-Considerable effort has been expended throughout the Disaster Management community to articulate issues and to characterize the dynamics and the inter-relationships that needs to be accommodated in a viable information management strategy.
+Considerable effort has been expended throughout the Disaster Management community to articulate issues and to characterize the dynamics and the interrelationships that needs to be accommodated in a viable information management strategy.
 An important guide for this effort is found in the recommendations made by the Board On Natural Disasters (BOND) in their report to the National Research Council.
-The BOND's primary goals as articulated in its cha were to:
+The BOND's primary goals as articulated in its charter were to:

-1. Improve decision making before, during, and after emergencies through better access to and quality of data and information

-- 2. Identify users and their needs - 3.
-Provide information products specifically designed to meet users' need - 4.
+- 1. Improve decision making for emergencies through better access to quality data and information - 2.
+Identify users and their needs - Provide information products specifically designed to meet users' need - 4.
 Promote efficiency and cost effectiveness - 5.
 Stimulate and facilitate mitigation

-These are important components in any workable framework comprehensive for disaster management.
+These are important components in any workable framework for comprehensive disaster management.
 However, the focus here is directed towards derived products, procedure and protocol.
-It is important that the process develop baseline products and implement solutions that reflect the complex fabric of the disaster management community.
+It is important that the process develops baseline products and implement solutions that reflect the complex fabric of the disaster management community.
 This work is done at a lower, more formative level in the information management life cycle and in fact forms the basis for the production of the products referred to by the BOND.
 As noted above the assessment process will work to identify the constituent components associated with specific disaster events and scenarios.
-The constituent components will then become the basis for technology specifications and the delivery of capabilities that encompass the products identified by the BOND.
+The constituent components will then become the basis for technology specifications and the delivery of capabilities that encompass the products identified by the BOND.1 exhaustive set of parameters.
+Rather, they provide a point of departure and a set of "operating hypotheses" that can be used to help frame discussion and consideration of needs and requirements.
+Available Information and capacity is not uniform, consistent and standardized for disaster managers.
+Large cities may have invested millions of dollars in their information systems, while smaller municipalities may be operating with one personal computer.
+Disasters will constantly crosscut established boundaries.
+A fundamental problem in dealing with disasters is that they do not respect boundaries that include organizational, political, geographic, professional, topical, or sociological consideration.2